 In addition to our meetings, our group has been asked by Guild Hall to participate in the Student Art Festival.
 After much discussion, the members have decided to create a mini wind farm with each participant creating their own designed set of propellers.
 This month has been busy with distributing and planning for that project.
 We are all looking forward to seeing that come together.

+September 2020: Our YES program was very busy during the month of September with our fundraiser to benefit CAMFED - The Campaign for Female Education in Africa.
 The YES members collaborated to create and self-publish their own cookbook of favorite recipes for sale at our fundraising table on September 13, 2020.
 In addition, we raffled off many generous donations from our local community.
 We were overwhelmed and so thankful for the abundance of support.
 Our group raised over $2000 for CAMFED and this will enable several girls in Africa to attend school for one year.
 The members presented the check 'in person' via Zoom to the CAMFED staff in both NYC and San Francisco and members were able to ask direct questions about how the money is practically distributed.
 It was a very special experience for our group.

-August was a busy month for our YES! members!
+August 2020: August was a busy month for our YES! members!
 We have decided as a group to do some fundraising during the month of September for the Campaign for Female Education (CAMFED).
 We met several times to brainstorm and get organized for this event.
 The kids had to come up with clever ideas in this age of COVID - so they decided to create a cookbook that they would sell with their own recipes.
 This took quite a bit of organizing to collect them all and have them presented in the same format.
 It was a group effort and slowly we made progress until all of the recipes were submitted and the books could be bound together.

 In addition to the fundraiser preparations, we met again with our NOAA climate scientist friend, Jillian Worssam,(via Zoom - as she is in Arizona) to discuss the book "The Wild Robot" by Peter Brown.
 Jillian offered the kids to run another contest for them - this time they would be creating food webs for a habitat of their choice.
 The group also voted on the next book to discuss with Jillian and it was an overwhelming majority - it was decided we will continue with the series and read "The Wild Robot Escapes."
 Our meeting for that discussion will be in October.

-On Thursday, July 23, several members of our group met with Jillian Worssam (via Zoom) to present their projects which explored the creation of an invention or device to remove carbon from the atmosphere.
+July 31, 2020: On Thursday, July 23, several members of our group met with Jillian Worssam (via Zoom) to present their projects which explored the creation of an invention or device to remove carbon from the atmosphere.
 Four members presented their ideas and Jillian responded to their presentations with praise for their ingenuity and questions for each about how their ideas can be improved and what further aspects they might consider (such as cost, placement, noise, size considerations).
 She felt each was so unique in its approach that she was unable to pick one ‘winner.”
 All four participants eagerly await a prize from Arizona.

 We had our first in-person meeting on Saturday, July 25, and it was exciting to be together.
 Our special guest was Scott Bluedorn, a local artist, environmentalist and activist.
 Scott brought a diverse selection of artworks to inspire our group in the forms of drawing, printmaking and sculptures made from found objects from our local nature.
 He spoke to the group about his process and what inspires him.
 He gave some advice about how to approach the YES! logo design the members are now working on and which will be submitted before the next meeting.

-Our YES members have been very busy these last few weeks!
+July 17, 2020: Our YES members have been very busy these last few weeks!
 Several members have come by the museum to meet me and pick up their new book for our July book discussion with climate scientist, Jillian Worssam.
 I also had the chance to show the garden to the members and their families for the first time!
 Everyone was incredibly excited to be there in person and see everything first hand.

 We met for our latest Zoom meeting on Thursday, July 9th.
 According to the 2040 film, which we watched as a group, “Educating girls and empowering women is one of the most high-impact and cost-effective ways for every nation on this planet to take positive action on climate change.”
 Our YES members have decided to take on some fundraising to raise money to pay for a year’s school tuition for a girl in Africa.
 We are brainstorming on how we can fundraise and organizations to support and we are excited to announce our plans as we finish our research.
 I am so energized by the creativity of the group!